 In the spring of 2010, he developed the Defensive Cycling curriculum for the traffic citation dismissal program in Austin, Texas, an initiative of the Austin Cycling Association (now BikeAustin) and the Austin Municipal Court.
 In the fall of 2012, the first interactive, online traffic skills course for cyclists was released.
 In April 2013, it was accepted by the Austin Municipal Court for fulfilling the requirements of the Defensive Cycling program.
 This training option is the first of its kind for cyclists anywhere in the world.
 As of May 2015, nearly 1000 people have taken part in this training via the classroom and online options.
 A North America-wide version of the online course was released in December 2014, and separate courses created for the USA and Canada in February 2015.

 In addition to his current training capacities, he was the Lead Instructor and Instructor Trainer (2003 – 2004) and Instructor (2002) with Bike to Work Victoria’s adult Traffic Skills Course.
 As well, he was Lead Instructor and Instructor Trainer for the Insurance Corporation of British Columbia’s Bike Smarts school program in Greater Victoria, British Columbia (2002 – 2009).

-Allan’s education background includes the Bachelor of Science program in Biology (University of Victoria, Victoria, BC) and the Associate of Arts program in Business (Camosun College, Victoria, BC).
+Allan’s post-secondary education involves the Bachelor of Science program in Biology (University of Victoria – Victoria, BC / University of Guelph – Guelph, ON) and the Associate of Arts program in Business (Camosun College – Victoria, BC).

 - Creator of the first commercial, online course used for cycling ticket dismissal in the United States.